Rogozin-high-school/sat_software/README.md

-# Satellite software
+# Target machine
-This is the actual software that will run on the satellite! :)

-# Compiling for PC
-Run `./compile_pc.sh`.
-If you don't have a permission, run `chmod u+x compile_pc.sh` and retry.
+- Satellite Gen. B
+    - Hardware:

-# Compiling for Raspberry Pi
+        - Raspberry Pi Zero W
-Make sure that `WiringPi` is installed and run `./compile_raspberrypi.sh`.
+        - MPU9250
+        - 3 Hbridges and custom magnetorquers (for every axis)
+    - Operating System: `Raspbian Lite (Linux)`
+    - Software:
+        - `WiringPi`
+        - `CrossPlatformDataBus`
+        - `sshpass`

+# Building
+It is very recommended to compile on the lab's beffy PC.
+Note that Satellite Gen. B's processor architecture is ARMv6 so you need to work a bit harder.
+But generally just run `build_gen_b.sh` and it will do the work.
+To run the program, run `run_gen_b.sh`.